 These Cinnamon Drop Biscuits with Eggnog Glaze are a melt-in-your-mouth, Christmas morning-worthy breakfast!
 Ok, you can have them at anytime really though.

 This is it, friends!
 The last recipe of 2017 that I will be posting on the blog.
 I wanted it to be a special one that I could imagine you sharing with your family on Christmas morning or a cozy winter day indoors.
 It was inspired by the cinnamon biscuits my mom made for me and my siblings as kiddos, AND the cinnamon biscuits my dad would pick up for us from Bojangles when he treated mom to a morning off!
 I loved both versions as a kid and am happy to have my own now to share with Ryan.
 By the way, he was over-the-moon about these.
 I couldn’t believe how crazy he was about them!
 I have to give him credit for being the hand drizzling the glaze in these pictures – he was an outstanding assistant for this shoot!

 Most recipes for cinnamon biscuits require you to cut butter into the flour mixture, roll out the biscuit dough, spread cinnamon filling, and then roll + cut into individual biscuits.
 Not this one!
 I love it because it simplifies the process significantly – no cutting of butter OR rolling of dough!
 But the end product is extremely light and tender.
 That’s the wonderful thing about drop biscuits!
 I’m using my favorite drop biscuit from Cook’s Illustrated in this version but adding my own cinnamon-y eggnog twist.
 If you don’t have eggnog on hand or don’t prefer the flavor, feel free to use whole milk to make the glaze.

-If you make these Cinnamon Drop Biscuits with Eggnog Glaze, I’d love to know how they turned out for you – upload a picture to Instagram or Twitter with the tag @sweetcayenne5.
+So, if you do make these Cinnamon Drop Biscuits with Eggnog Glaze, I’d love to know how they turned out for you – upload a picture to Instagram or Twitter with the tag @sweetcayenne5.
 You can find more of my recipes on Pinterest at sweetcayenne5 as well.
 I’ll be sure to give you a shout out if you do.